Skip to main content

 Hematocrit, Viscosity, and Prothrombotic Factors

-One of the most consistent physiological effects of TRT is the stimulation of erythropoiesis, leading to an increase in and hemoglobin.
+One of the most consistent physiological effects of TRT is the stimulation of erythropoiesis, leading to an increase in hematocrit and hemoglobin.
 This occurs via direct stimulation of erythropoietin (EPO) production in the kidneys and suppression of hepcidin, a key iron-regulating hormone.

-While this can be beneficial for correcting anemia, a supraphysiological rise in hematocrit (polycythemia) increases blood viscosity, which can elevate and heighten thrombotic risk.
+While this can be beneficial for correcting anemia, a supraphysiological rise in hematocrit (polycythemia) increases blood viscosity, which can elevate blood pressure and heighten thrombotic risk.
 Lifestyle factors are critically important here.
 Dehydration concentrates the blood, further increasing viscosity.

 Obstructive sleep apnea, which is more prevalent in obese individuals, causes intermittent hypoxia that independently stimulates EPO production, compounding the effect of TRT.
 Therefore, managing weight, ensuring adequate hydration, and treating sleep apnea are non-negotiable lifestyle interventions to manage this specific risk.